 The plant itself grows to around 10 to 15 feet (3 to 4.6 meters).
 The plants typically can grow to a massive 8 feet (2.4 m) tall and the leaves can be as big as 13 feet (4 m) wide.
 According to the Guinness Book of World Records, the tallest bloom was a corpse flower that measured 10 feet 2.25 inches (3.1 m) tall.
 It bloomed on June 18, 2010, at Winnipesaukee Orchids in Gilford, New Hampshire.

 Because the flower stays open and emits its odor for just a few days, it can be quite an exciting event for scientists and botany enthusiasts.
 These bloomings garner media coverage and large crowds of visitors.
-A 2014 blooming at the Denver Botanic Gardens was watched from all around the world due to a live feed posted on the garden's website.
-In August 2016, some 20,000 people lined up to see a blooming corpse flower at the Chicago Botanic Garden.
+In July 2016, the New York Botanical Garden extended its summer hours so that guests could catch a glimpse of the blooming flower.
+In June 2021, a corpse flower bloomed at the United Stated Botanic Garden, visitors watched the event on a live video camera feed posted on the garden’s website.

 Once the blooming begins, it occurs in two stages on consecutive nights: essentially a "female" stage and a "male" stage.
 The female flowers form a ring at the bottom of the spadix (inner tube structure), and the male flowers form a ring around the spadix just above the female flowers.

 During the first stage, carrion beetles drawn by the stench of death and human-like body temperatures, creep inside the vase-like structure and unknowingly deposit pollen on the receptive female flowers.
 During the second stage, the structure begins to collapse, the "fragrance" fades and the insects begin to head out.
 As they leave, the beetles rub up against the pollen in the male flowers and are now ready to carry the pollen to a nearby female flower.